unbit/blastbeat/README.md

 ## ping/pong

-ping requests (and pong responses) have no sid associated.
+ping requests (and pong responses) have no real sid associated.
 You have to simply respond to a ping request as soon as you receive it.

 So your consumer will be (very probably) something like that: